DLOADIN/dsa_sparsematrix/README.md

 ## How to Run

-1. Navigate to the directory containing by writting `cd /dsa/sparse_matrix/code/src/main.js`; This is where my main code is placed
+1. Navigate to the directory containing by writting `cd /dsa/sparse_matrix/code/src/main.py`; This is where my main code is placed

-2. Run the program using Node.js:
+2. Run the program using python:
    ```
-   node main.js
+   python main.py
    ```
 3. Follow the interactive prompts:
    - Select first matrix from the list (1)
    - Select second matrix from the list (2)
    - Choose an operation (addition, subtraction, or multiplication)
-4. The result will be displayed and automatically saved to `/dsa/sparse_matrix/sample_inputs/` as `outputs.txt`

 ## Examples